FIBI KUNG

 The distillery’s connection to the nature of Istria runs throughout the design, from the seal stamped on each bottle, to the pine cones strewn on the hills behind the distillery.
 A set of five custom labels shaped by the natural history of Istria: salt and stone, wind and wave and pine cone.
 We put hand-crafted elements at the heart of the branding, every logomark is stamped onto each bottle and carefully packaged by hand.
 And the packaging is plastic-free, to match the distillery’s ethos.

-Brand Identity, Type Design, Typeface
+Scope Brand Identity, Type Design, Typeface

 Project completed at Bedow